faoezg/QuadrupedA1Controller/README.md

 # QuadrupedA1Controller

 A collection of ROS2 Packages to handle the simulation of the Unitree A1 Quadruped robot using ROS2 Jazzy and Gazebo Sim Harmonic.
-This repository includes everthing necessary (IMU-/ Contact-Sensors, ROS2 Interface, ...) to simulate and control the robot using joint space commands.
+This repository includes everthing necessary (IMU-/ Contact-Sensors, ROS2 Interface, ...) to simulate and control the robot using joint space commands (position or torque).
 High level control (like locomotion) is currently under development.
 ## Installation